-Tony Honor for Excellence in Theatre Education
+Excellence in Theatre Education Award

 The CMU School of Drama is the oldest drama degree-granting program in the United States.
-In the past century, CMU has produced hundreds of Tony nominees and 36 Tony Awards — eight winners in 2013 alone.
+In the past century, CMU has produced hundreds of Tony nominees and 41 Tony winners — eight in 2013 alone!